 Service for either semester during an academic year shall count as a "consecutive semester" served, if the faculty member serves for any other semester during the same, previous or next academic year.

-In reporting the vote to the dean, the department shall provide a single tally of the votes cast by the department faculty.
+In reporting the vote, OIE shall provide a single tally of the votes cast by the department faculty.
 There shall be no distinctions on the ballots except as necessary to identify the numerical value of the vote cast for counting purposes.

 Among those eligible to vote are faculty members on sabbatical or difference-in-pay leaves and participants in the Faculty Early Retirement Program who are teaching during the semester in which the nomination election occurs.
 Individuals who are on a professional or personal leave without pay are ineligible to participate in the nominating election.
 Proxy voting shall be prohibited but provisions may be made for absentee voting.

-The nomination(s) should be accompanied by a description of qualifications.
+The result of the vote shall be provided to the department’s eligible-to-vote faculty

+If a candidate receives 50% or more of the eligible votes, the candidate’s nomination shall be forwarded by OIE to the President, Provost, and Vice President for Academic Affairs.

+If no candidate receives 50% or more of the eligible votes, the top two candidates will participate in a run-off election.
+No write-in candidates shall be allowed in the run-off election.
+The candidate receiving the most votes on the second ballot is elected and their nomination shall be forwarded to the President.
+The nomination(s) shall be accompanied by a description of qualifications.

+If there is only one candidate on the ballot, the candidate shall receive 50% of the vote to be nominated.
+If they receive below 50% of the eligible vote, the nominating process will be forwarded to the President who, after consultation with eligible-to-vote department faculty, shall make a final Chair appointment.

+The President shall review the Personnel Action File(s) of the departmental nominee(s) before making an appointment.

 Should the President find the nominee(s) of the department unacceptable, the President shall give the department faculty one (1) additional opportunity to nominate another individual.
 Should the department fail to nominate an acceptable candidate, the President may appoint an interim chair for one (1) year.

+In instances where the candidate receiving the largest percentage of votes is not appointed chair, the candidate is afforded the right to receive the President's written justification directly, while the department will receive a separate written justification only of the appointment made.

+For all situations that are not provided in the above, the President shall make a final appointment decision after consultation with eligible-to-vote department faculty.

 D. RESPONSIBILITIES